Oath Keepers founder faces sentencing for sedition in US Capitol attack

 By Sarah N. Lynch

-WASHINGTON, May 25 (Reuters) - Stewart Rhodes, the former Army paratrooper turned Yale-educated lawyer who founded the far-right Oath Keepers militia, is set on Thursday to be sentenced for seditious conspiracy and other crimes related to the U.S. Capitol attack, with prosecutors asking for 25 years in prison.
+WASHINGTON, May 25 (Reuters) - Stewart Rhodes, the former Army paratrooper turned Yale-educated lawyer who founded the far-right Oath Keepers militia, appeared in federal court on Thursday to be sentenced for seditious conspiracy and other crimes related to the U.S. Capitol attack, with prosecutors asking for 25 years in prison.

-U.S. District Judge Amit Mehta is scheduled to sentence Rhodes, convicted in November by a federal court jury in Washington, at a hearing set for 9:30 a.m.
-EDT (1330 GMT).
-Mehta is due to sentence co-defendant Kelly Meggs, also convicted of seditious conspiracy, at 1:30 p.m.
+U.S. Judge Amit Mehta will determine the sentence for Rhodes, who was convicted in November by a federal court jury in Washington.

+Mehta is also due to sentence co-defendant Kelly Meggs, a former Florida Chapter leader also convicted of seditious conspiracy, at 1:30 p.m.
 EDT (1730 GMT).

-"Rhodes led a conspiracy of more than 20 U.S. citizens to forcibly oppose the lawful transfer of power following a presidential election," prosecutors wrote in their sentencing memo to Mehta.
-"Such a direct assault on our democracy and total disregard for the rule of law warrants a substantial sentence."
+"Mr. Rhodes led a conspiracy to use force and violence to intimidate and coerce members of our government into stopping the lawful transfer of power following a presidential election,” federal prosecutor Kathryn Rakoczy said.
+“As the court has just found - that is terrorism.”

 If Mehta follows the prosecution's recommendation, it would represent the longest sentence for any of the 1,000-plus people charged in connection with the Jan.
-6, 2021, Capitol attack by supporters of Republican then-President Donald Trump in a failed bid to block Congress from certifying Democratic rival Joe Biden's November 2020 election victory over Trump.
+6, 2021, Capitol attack by supporters of Republican then-President Donald Trump in a failed bid to block Congress from certifying Democratic rival Joe Biden's November 2020 election victory.

 The longest sentence to date was 14 years in prison given to a Pennsylvania man who attacked police during the rampage.